APDF-blockchain/miner/README.md

 5. run '../node_modules/.bin/typedoc --out ../docs --mode modules .'
 6. This will create .html files in the /docs directory.
 You can open the index.html file to view the documentation.

-# How to start things up
-1. To start the miner run 'HTTP_PORT=5001 P2P_PORT=7001 npm start' or 'npm start' which defaults to the 5001 and 7001 ports respectively.
-2. These instructions are subject to change as I learn more about how this miner is supposed to work.